31 August, 2015

 Get top grade materials

 Paper is the usual support for graphic art.
 The best paper is made of rags.
 Art paper is made by specialised paper mills.
 Buy one of those brands and get the kind suited to your medium.
-Good paper yellows little and takes printing ink, crayon, pencils, charcoal, water paint and gouache well.
+Good paper yellows little and takes printing ink, crayon, pencils, charcoal, water paint, tempera and gouache well.
+There are imitations of expensive pigments by cheap surrogates, and similarly you need to ensure that your oil paint is made of linseed oil.

 Printing inks are a special concern.
-Note that offset printing inks and commercial silkscreen inks are not made to meet artistic standards.
+Note that offset printing inks and commercial silkscreen inks are not made to meet artistic standards as regards permanency.
 Most of these colours eventually fade.
 Simple test for fastness to light: take a piece of paper, apply ink or paint, cover one coloured half with paper and expose to sunlight by tacking to a window.
 Check after some weeks to observe changes.
 These can be dramatic.

 Canvas.
-Canvas is the common support for oil and acrylic paint.
+Canvas is the usual support for oil and acrylic paint.
 The only proper canvas is made of linen.
-In oil painting canvas is first sized with rabbit glue to protect the canvas from the deteriorating effect of (linseed) oil.
-After sizing the canvas is primed, formerly with a lead based white paint.
-Substituting the linen canvas for cotton fabric entails a risk of “sagging” as the cotton support in time loses its tautness.
+In oil paint canvas is first sized with rabbit glue to protect the canvas from the deteriorating effect of (linseed) oil.
+Next the canvas is primed, formerly with a lead based white paint.
+Substituting the linen canvas for cotton entails a risk of “sagging” as the support in time loses its tautness.
 Skipping the sizing brings about the risk of the support being “eaten” by the oil and eventually breaking up.
 Using pva paint instead of rabbit glue and oil primer may result in disintegrating canvas and poor bonding between ground and paint.
 In short: if you want to paint in oil, use proper linen canvas as made by specialist factories and sold by specialist shops.
-It seems that adequate support preparation is less critical in acrylic painting.
-Best is to purchase canvas made for acrylic paint and apply acrylic primer.
+Or paint on a wooden or Masonite panel.
+It appears that adequate support preparation is less critical in acrylic painting.
+Advised is to purchase canvas made for acrylic paint and apply acrylic primer.
 You can apply acrylic paint to a canvas prepared for oils but you may want to roughen its surface a bit by light fine sanding.
 This ensures better bonding.

 Pigments and paints.
 In the western tradition there is a standard list of pigments for each medium – there is no space to reproduce such lists here.
 Do note, however, that different media and different supports all impose specific requirements on paints.
 Notably in murals the choice in colours is limited to those pigments that are resistant both to an acidic and an alkaline environment.
 Avoid the purchase of so-called student grade paints – they teach you wrong outcomes of apparently similar materials.